Jokestir/Jokestir.github.io/DesignPatterns/Singleton.md

 ```

-This method is susceptible to reflection attacks by using `Earth.class.getDeclaredConstructors.setAccessible(true).newInstance()`.
+This method is susceptible to reflection attacks by using reflection.